DanielBuccos/projects/README.md

 # projects
-Code dump for projects and things I've built
+Code dump for things I have built